m3hu1/LinkRoute/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used!
 * Inspired from Redirect Detective.